Vickyy-0/Swapping-two-values/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-Get the two values from the user
+Get the two values from the user a and b

-### Step 2:
+##  Step 2:
-Assign the value in temporary variable to the first variable
+assign value a to b and value b to a
 ### Step 3:
 Print both the values it would be interchanged
 ### Step 4: